jystantec/QGIS-RORB/README.txt

 All reaches fields can be blank and will be autofilled (except for t) and output as a temporary scratch layer.
 Centroids and Confluences id fields must be filled and globally unique for each node.

+TROUBLESHOOTING:
+No reaches are in the output:
+Check the reaches are snapped to the nodes correctly, with the start point at the start, and end point at the end.

+Slope is negative:
+Check location of start and end points of the reach, according to the DEM.
+It will return a negative slope if the start point is lower than the end point.

 --------------Iterate Confluence Names-------------------------------------------------------------------------------------------------------